samiur154/RT2-ASSIGNMENT-2/README.md

 This package includes Jupyter Notebooks, which act as a user interface node and assist in controlling the robot in the gazebo environment.
 This node will have a graphical interface with a Jupyter notebook for starting and stopping the robot, controlling the robot in the desired direction, and also analyzing various plots.
 In the action package, the user interface is simply a command line interface through which the user can "start" or "stop" the robot.

 ## Jupyter Notebook desription:
-Plots, buttons for controlling the robot, and displays for various analysis data on the robot's state are all included in the Jupyter Notebook.
+Plots, buttons is for controlling the robot, and displays for various analysis data on the robot's state are all included in the Jupyter Notebook.
 The buttons and plots that this node can offer are listed below.

 ### Start,Stop,foreward,backward,left,right buttons:
 The robot may be manually started and stopped with this button, and it can also be moved in any direction using the forward, backward, left, and right buttons.
 These buttons provide as a means of requesting customer service.